RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/redis-pack-4-5-0-may-2017.md

 ready.
 RFv2 brings performance, reliability, and stability enhancements as well as many features customers have been waiting for.

-Redis on Flash (RoF) offers users of Redis Enterprise Pack and Redis Enterprise Cloud Private the unique ability to operate a Redis database that spans both RAM and flash memory (SSD), but remains separate from Redis Enterprise Pack's persistence mechanisms.
+Redis on Flash offers users of Redis Enterprise Pack and Redis Enterprise Cloud Private the unique ability to operate a Redis database that spans both RAM and flash memory (SSD), but remains separate from Redis Enterprise Pack's persistence mechanisms.
 Whilst